Khorol (river)

-Khorol (Хорол) is a river in Ukraine, a tributary of the Psel in Dnieper River Basin.
-It is 308 km long, and has a drainage basin of 3340 km2.
-The Khorol river sources its water near the village of Chervona Sloboda in Nedryhailiv Raion, Sumy Oblast.
+The Khorol (Хорол) is a river in Ukraine, a tributary of the Psel in the Dnieper River Basin.
+It is 308 km long and has a drainage basin of 3340 km2.
+The Khorol River sources its water near the village of Chervona Sloboda in Nedryhailiv Raion, Sumy Oblast.

 General data

-The length of the river is 308 km (within Poltava region - 241 km).
-The area of the catchment is 3 870 km².
-The slope length is 0.3 m / km.
-Trapezoidal asymmetric valley has different flat slopes, which length is 10–12 km.
-Floodplain width reaches from 0,2-0,5 km to 1,5–2 km, and has marshy, shrubby and meadow vegetation.
-The river channel is wavy with its width between 10 and 60 metres.
-Power supply is rainy and snowy (spring runoff is about 85% of annual).
-The average long-term water consumption of Khorol (Myrhorod) is 3.8 m³ / s.
-The mineralization of water changes during the year: spring flood - 843 mg / dm³; summer-autumn measurements - 966 mg / dm³; winter gauge - 1053 mg / dm³.
-The river freezes at the end of November or in early December and crashes in March.
+The Khorol River stretches for a total length of 308 km, with 241 km of its course located within the Poltava region.
+The river's catchment area spans 3,870 km2.
+The slope length of the river measures 0.3 m/km.
+The valley of the Khorol River is trapezoidal and asymmetric, characterized by varying flat slopes ranging from 10 to 12 km in length.

+The floodplain width of the river ranges from 0.2 to 0.5 km to 1.5–2 km and features diverse vegetation, including marshy areas, shrubs, and meadows.
+The river channel itself exhibits a wavy pattern and varies in width between 10 and 60 meters.

+The region experiences a rainy and snowy climate, with spring runoff accounting for approximately 85% of the total annual runoff.
+The average long-term water consumption of the Khorol River at Khorol (Myrhorod) is approximately 3.8 m3/s.

+The mineralization of the river's water fluctuates throughout the year, with measurements indicating 843 mg/dm³ during the spring flood, 966 mg/dm³ during summer and autumn, and 1053 mg/dm³ during winter.
+The river typically freezes towards the end of November or early December and thaws in March.

 Main tributaries

-Right: Sakunykha, Rubanka, Vilshana, Tataryna, Oznytsia, Lykhobabivka, Kharpachka, Khomutets, Gremiacha, Kuturzhykha, Avramivka, Lahodynka, Holubykha, Yenkivka, Kryva Ruda, Saha, Tataryna, Shcherbanka.
+The Khorol River is fed by several main tributaries on both its right and left banks.
+Some of the significant tributaries on the right side include Sakunykha, Rubanka, Vilshana, Tataryna, Oznytsia, Lykhobabivka, Kharpachka, Khomutets, Gremiacha, Kuturzhykha, Avramivka, Lahodynka, Holubykha, Yenkivka, Kryva Ruda, Saha, Tataryna, and Shcherbanka.

-Left: Berezivka, Staraya Saha, Rudka, Buda, Kholodna.
+On the left bank, the main tributaries include Berezivka, Staraya Saha, Rudka, Buda, and Kholodna.
+These tributaries contribute to the overall flow and water volume of the Khorol River, enhancing its hydrological characteristics and supporting the surrounding ecosystem.

 Populated points

-The towns of Lypova Dolyna and Khorol both lie on the Khorol River..
+The towns of Lypova Dolyna and Khorol both lie on the Khorol River.
 The resort town of Myrhorod also lies along the river.